intuition-dev/INTUITION/_doc/docs/pug2.md

 MembersTag folder has the dynamic Riot tag done in Pug.

-Also it has an auth example, it is up to you to manage user access for the users that do not have auth.
-(In Meta admin layouts folder we use Bulma's modal, you can use as example.)

 Note: that pug is compiled into .js (3GL like).
 That .js is obfuscated, so it can't be read by other developers.
 So you can store keys - as safe as Andorid's ProGuard.